learn-co-curriculum/dsc-git-collab-recap/README.md

 ## Summary

 Once again, preliminary tools such as the command line and git are foundational to managing projects and maintaining code.
 Similarly, knowing how to access further information quickly is also an indispensable soft skill.
 Be sure to continue to organize work, modularize, and use version control.
-Also, keep in mind PEP8 and be thoughtful of how you organize, comment and structure your code.
-All of these will make you a stronger programmer and data scientist.
+Also, keep PEP8 in mind and be thoughtful of how you organize, comment, and structure your code.
+All of these will make you a better programmer and Data Scientist.